The NZXT H510 Elite Mid-Tower case coming in at 229.99 CAD has some great looks with a premium feel to it, but is it worth your hard-earned?

-Cable Management is really nice in the The NZXT H510 Elite.
-NZXT really does a great job when organizing the cable management layout of their cases.
-Its a builders dream as there is plenty to work with.
-There is holes where you need them, channels for the cables where you need them with plenty of tie down locations.
-I really enjoy building in this series of cases from NZXT.
+Cable Management is good in the NZXT H510 Elite.
+NZXT does a great job when organizing the cable management layout of their cases.
+It’s a system builder’s dream as they provide everything you need to make your build look tidy.
+There are holes where you need them, channels for the cables where you need them with plenty of tie-down locations.
+I enjoy building in this series of cases from NZXT.

-The NZXT H510 Elite comes with two 140mm fans at the front of the case that get air from the back side of the case and from the front bottom of the case.
-Like I said previously though those fans would do better with more ventilation at the front of the case.
+The NZXT H510 Elite comes with two 140mm fans at the front of the case.
+They get fresh air from a vent on the back panel of the case and also from the front bottom panel of the case.
+Like I said previously, those fans would do better with more ventilation at the front of the case.

-The rear of the case has a 120mm fan but this time around they skipped on putting a fan at the top of the case which hurts cooling performance.
+The rear of the case has a 120mm fan.
+This time around, however, they skipped on putting a fan at the top of the case, which hurts cooling performance.

 I get that not all cases need to be ‘high airflow’ like many of the reviewers on YouTube would have you believe.
-I do however feel there should be some balance between looks and cooling potential.
-I also get that push back was needed as case manufactures were starting to flood the market with the buzz words of the day and completely ignoring airflow.
+I do, however, feel there should be some balance between looks and cooling potential.
+I also get that push back was needed as case manufacturers were starting to flood the market with the buzz words of the day and completely ignoring airflow.

 A case with a tempered glass front panel with no vents for air and 3 RGB fans smooshed up against the inside of the glass for maximum bling is a horrible idea.

-I would have liked to have seen this case tilt a bit more to the airflow side of the argument as I feel a case at this price point could do a better job at balancing looks and function.
+I would have liked to have seen this case tilt a bit more to the airflow side of the argument, as I feel a PC case, at this price point, could do a better job at balancing looks and function.

-The NZXT H510 Elite should clean up easily as most of the case has dust filters.
-There is no dust filter at the top of the case however and with no included fan at the top, dust will be coming in from the top of the case.
+The NZXT H510 Elite should clean up without hassle as most of the case has dust filters.
+There is no dust filter at the top of the case, however, and no included fan at the top, which means dust will be coming in from the top of the case.

 The front I/O of the NZXT H510 Elite is a highlight for me.
-I really like the clean minimalist look of the front I/O on this series.
-The front I/O includes a power button with an led ring around it, a single USB 3.0 port, a USB 3.1 Gen 2 type-C port and a combined audio/mic port.
+I like the clean, minimalist look of the front I/O on this series.
+The front I/O includes a power button with an led ring around it, a single USB 3.0 port, a USB 3.1 Gen 2 Type-C port, and a combined audio/mic port.

 Final Thoughts on the NZXT H510 Elite

-The NZXT H510 Elite in my opinion is a nice looking case, it has a premium look and feel that comes with a premium price.
-For $229.99 CAD though I would want a bit more airflow and I would want the frame to be more rigid.
+The NZXT H510 Elite, in my opinion, is a nice looking case.
+It has a premium look and feel to it that comes with a premium price.
+For 229.99 CAD, though, I would want a bit more airflow, and I would like the frame to be more rigid.
 I would also expect to see more radiator support at this price point.
 I am also not a fan of the cam software from NZXT.
-All in all though if you like the looks of this case and can work around the airflow issues or aren’t concerned with getting maximum airflow than this case maybe the one for you.
-Its also worth noting that adding a fan at the top of the case will drop your temps by 4-5 degrees.
+All in all, if you like the looks of this case and can work around the airflow issues or aren’t concerned with getting maximum airflow, then this case may be the one for you.
+It’s also worth noting that adding a fan at the top of the case will drop your temps by 4-5 degrees.